 If you need additional storage for large, infrequently accessed files, we also recommend one or more 4TB, 6TB or 8TB+ hard drives.
 Hard drives also work well for storing export files as the export/rendering process is generally not write intensive.

 This application has minor benefits from GPU acceleration, so a high-end graphics card is not required.
-Therefore, we recommend an NVIDIA GeForce GTX 1070.
+Therefore, we recommend a NVIDIA GeForce RTX 2060.